If you are looking for a foolproof way to acquire quality leads and build your business, you should try combining pay per lead and SEO.

 What's great about Google lead generation is you get to ride on the brand's stamp of excellence.
 As it is the world's most trusted search engine, its clients are sure to trust (and click) its ads, too.

-Pay per lead ads and SEO are an excellent marketing combination for any business type, big or small.
+Pay per lead ads and SEO is an excellent digital marketing combination for any business type, big or small.
 While they are different from each other, they get to complement the gap of each campaign.

 While the former may cost you more than the traditional pay per click, it can help you bring qualified leads – and higher revenue in the long run.